wcgordon1/TustinRecruiting/src/content/jobs/tr-bdr---tech-sales-san-francisco-bdr--3qz7k7.md

 description: >-
   Join an innovative team at the forefront of healthcare technology in San Francisco, CA, as a Business Development Representative (BDR) in Tech Sales.
-  This entry-level role, ideal for those with 0-1 years of experience, offers a dynamic work environment where you'll engage with cutting-edge digital health platforms, medical software, and healthcare analytics.
+  This entrylevel role, ideal for those with 01 years of experience, offers a dynamic work environment where you'll engage with cuttingedge digital health platforms, medical software, and healthcare analytics.
 Operating during the first shift from 6:00 AM to 2:30 PM, you'll collaborate across multiple project teams, fostering...